Stronachie 10 Year Old

 The Story of Stronachie

-The original Stronachie distillery was built in the 1890s.
-It was located in the Ochil mountains near the Perth & Kinross border.
-The only road in and out was a treacherous mountain trail that often became impassable in winter.
-Eventually, a private railway line was built to link the site with the nearest station at Milnathort.
-The distillery was in production for around 30 years before it was pushed into closure by the rising price of grain and coal.
-It was demolished in the 1930s.
+The original Stronachie distillery stood in the Ochil mountains near the Perth & Kinross border.
+Founded in the 1890s, the distillery could only be reached by a treacherous mountain trail that occasionally became impassable in winter.
+Access problems were resolved when a private railway line was built to link the site with the nearest station at Milnathort.

 During its short life, Stronachie achieved a modicum of success, thanks, in no small part. to a distribution deal with A. D. Rattray.
 Rattray was a Glasgow-based wine and spirits importer that specialised in blending the very finest Scotch whiskies.
 The company was founded by Andrew Dewar Rattray in 1868.
 Today it is owned by Tim Morrison (formerly of Morrison Bowmore Distillers), a descendant of Rattray himself.